TCoaM/TrueCostOfAMeal/README.md

-# True Cost Of A Meal
+# The True Cost Of A Meal
 True Cost of a Meal (TCoaM) is an end-of-course project for the exam Information Visualization, taught by Professor Marilena Daquino during the academic year 2024/2025 at the University of Bologna

 [Project Website](https://tcoam.github.io/TrueCostOfAMeal/)

 ## Credits

-* Pietro Tisci:
+Pietro Tisci:
 - Project ideation and storytelling
 - Datasets search and general research
 - Functions for AGROVOC integration
 - Data adaption from notebook to website
 - Website implementation

-* Simone Casazza:
+Simone Casazza:
 - Project ideation and storytelling
 - Datasets search and general research
 - Data parsing